HeyMehedi/astra-sites/README.md

 ## Changelog ##

+v3.5.2 - 07-December-2023
+- New: All new AI based Template Kit library.

+v3.5.1 - 05-December-2023
+- Fix: Revert to Template Kit library v1.3.3

 v3.5.0 - 05-December-2023
-- New: All new AI based Template Kit library
+- New: All new AI based Template Kit library.
+- Improvement: Update the existing nomenclatures for the premium plans for Essential and Business Toolkits to Essential and Growth Bundles.
-- Fix: WooCommerce description & shortdescription not displayed.
+- Fix: Fixed an issue where the WooCommerce description & short description are not displayed.
-- Fix: alert box pops up when leave the page after import done.
+- Fix: Removed the alert box that pops up when a user tries to leave the page after import process is done.
-- Improvement: Update Essential and Business Toolkits instead of Essential and Growth Bundles.

 v3.4.6 - 17-November-2023
 - Improvement: Added a filter to remove the page builder selection screen and automatically select the Block Editor.